4 Beautiful churches in Europe you need to visit

 3 Minute Read

-And, the beloved Notre Dame de Paris cathedral is set to reopen December 8, 2024, five years after a fire devastated the nearly 700-year-old structure.
+And, the beloved Notre Dame de Paris cathedral is set to reopen on December 8, 2024, five years after a fire devastated the nearly 700-year-old structure.

 With these happenings, we thought a short tour of four magnificent churches in Europe was in order.